Dakshay505/commclassroomOP/README.md

 - Kunal Kushwaha says that this community is amazing.
 - More power to kunal. love the work which your are doing for the community.
-- Dakshay Bishnoi finds the Community Classroom initiative really great!
+- Anirudh Sharma finds the Community Classroom initiative really great!
+- Dakshay bishnoi says that this community classroom is amazing